DecentralizedDerivatives/Deriveth/README.md

 Documentation is noted in three ways:  From the Remix Solidity Browser,  From the Node.js commmand line, and from the mist wallet.

+Detailed technical documentation can be found at: https://readthedocs.org/projects/deriveth/

 For a non-technical overview of the product, please see the Whitepaper:https://github.com/DecentralizedDerivatives/Deriveth/wiki/Whitepaper